andriizakharchuk/spring-boot-react-oauth2-social-login-demo/react-social/README.md

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+TODO:
+ - remove register service worker
+ - update header on login / logout
+ - hide animation if not logged in